Directed and Produced by Ivana Todorović

 I knew she had problems with depression.
 A few months after Ivana’s suicide my father died of brain cancer.
 There was so much sadness in me.
 One day, I went to the island to see Adem.
 I was talking with him about grief and how to live with it in everyday life.
 In the way he talked about it while we were sitting in his house on the island, I realized this is a story I must tell.
 How one father deals with grief in everyday life.
 It was my emotion too, grief for my friend and for my father, so making this film was an emotional experience for both of us.

-- What could you tell us about Adem?
+- What can you tell us about Adem?

 Adem was born and grew up in Banja Luka, in Bosnia.
 After getting married, the couple moved to Belgrade.
 As he lived near the River Drina in Banja Luka, he immediately found his place on the island Ada Međica on the River Sava.